societykit/relations/README.md

 ## Contributing
 Anyone is welcome to contribute.
 Just fork, make your changes and submit a pull request.
-Thanks a lot in advance!

 ## Society Kit
-This library was created as a part of the Society Kit web app that allows people to create new voluntary societies with own economics, rules, decision-making procedures, and so on.
+This library was created a part of the Society Kit web app that allows people to create new voluntary societies with own economics, rules, decision-making procedures, and so on.
 It also informs these virtual societies by collecting data from various open databases and from